-One of the key aspects of Clinical Pilates is the development of core muscle control for the improvement of lower back, upper limb and lower limb complaints.
+One of the key aspects of Clinical Pilates treatment is the development of core muscle control for the improvement of lower back, upper limb and lower limb complaints.
 By using the correct series of prescribed exercises on the Clinical Pilates Reformer, an exercise ball or on a mat, clients are able to use their core control to assist in the prevention of further injury.

 Clinical Pilates treatment is used for the treatment of many conditions including:

 - lower back pain;